import some common libraries

 )

-traj_collection = track_SORT_bbox_from_scs(single_cells, dic_dataset, mask_dataset=mask_dataset, max_age=0, min_hits=1)
+sctc = track_SORT_bbox_from_scs(single_cells, dic_dataset, mask_dataset=mask_dataset, max_age=0, min_hits=0)

-Generating movies
+Generating movies¶

 Now that we have tracked the cells, we can generate movies to visualize the tracking process.
 This block also checks for any cells that were discarded or newly detected during the tracking process which can be informative for understanding the tracking performance and cellular dynamics.